 Mayor Gregor Robertson

-In November 2011, Gregor Robertson was elected to a second term as Mayor of Vancouver.
-He was re-elected to continue building upon the accomplishments of his first three years in office:
+In November 2014, Gregor Robertson was elected to a third term as Mayor of Vancouver.
+He was re-elected to continue building upon the accomplishments of his first six years in office:

 - Working to end street homelessness

 - Addressing housing affordability

 - Making Vancouver the greenest city in the world

 Mayor Robertson is also a national advocate for urban issues as Chair of the Federation of Canadian Municipalities’ Big City Mayors’ Caucus, focusing on public infrastructure, housing, and transit.

 Mayor Robertson spearheaded the creation of the city’s first comprehensive Economic Action Strategy, and is committed to growing a sustainable and thriving economy in Vancouver focused on high-growth sectors like digital media, clean technology, and renewable energy.

 Building on the successful legacy of the 2010 Winter Olympics, which has generated over $350 million in economic impact and created more than 3,000 new jobs in the Metro Vancouver region, Mayor Robertson has established Vancouver internationally as the Green Capital — a city where going green is good for business.

 He has also overseen the creation and implementation of the award-winning Greenest City 2020 Action Plan that aims to make Vancouver an environmental leader in everything from energy efficiency and waste reduction to clean air and local food.